 After you configure the General database settings, the date a backup file was last created, and the date the next automatic backup will run, appear in the Database Backup Settings section.

-To configure the automatic backup settings for your Dimension server:
+To configure the automatic backup settings for historical data in your Dimension server:

 - Select the Automatically back up data check box.